openstack/charm-ceph-nfs/README.md

 This command has granted read-only access to the named share to a specific
 address: `192.168.0.1`.

+## High Availability

+To gain high availability for NFS shares, it is necessary to scale ceph-nfs and relate it to a loadbalancer charm:

+    juju add-unit ceph-nfs
+    juju deploy openstack-loadbalancer loadbalancer --config vip=10.5.0.100
+    juju add-relation ceph-nfs loadbalancer

+Once everything settles, your shares will be accessible over the loadbalancer's vip (`10.5.0.100` in this example), and connections will load-balance across backends.

 ## Relations

 TODO: Provide any relations which are provided or required by your charm